Skylla and Charybdis (Waterhouse): Music

-According to the composer, the opening movement relates to the currents in the narrow straight of the sea.
+According to the composer, the opening movement relates to the currents in the narrow strait of the sea.
 The second section pictures "threatening and aggressive characters".
 The third movement is based on overlapping melodies, mirroring each other as in tribal chant.
 The fourth section depicts a battle, musically, between the piano and the strings.

-A reviewer noted in Das Orchester that the four movements, alternating slow and fast, had contrasting elements such as tender explorations of harmonic context ("sanfte Erkundungen harmonischer Kontexte") and moments full of rhythmic energy ("Momente voller rhythmischer Energie", and imaginative sonorities ("mit großer Klangfantasie").
+A reviewer noted in Das Orchester that the four movements, alternating slow and fast, had contrasting elements such as tender explorations of harmonic context ("sanfte Erkundungen harmonischer Kontexte") and moments full of rhythmic energy ("Momente voller rhythmischer Energie"), and imaginative sonorities ("mit großer Klangfantasie").